MeMstudios/node-api/README.md

 Requirements
 ---
 Updated Node.js and NPM
+MongoDB

 Usage
 ---
 Clone and cd into the repo.
+You need a credential.json file in the root directory to connect to a mongodb
 run `npm install`
 run `node server.js`
 visit localhost:3000/timestamp in the browser.